asbjborg/asbjborg.github.io/docs/implementation.md

 ### Windows Compatibility

-While the core Python code is platform-agnostic, the shell scripts and file watching mechanism are Unix-specific.
+While the core Python code is platform-agnostic, the shell scripts are Unix-specific.
 Windows users should:

 1. Use WSL2 (Recommended)
    - Provides full Unix compatibility